payalchandak/all-the-llms/README.md

 ### 2. Environment Variables

-Create a `.env` file in your project root with the following API keys:
+Create a `.env` file in your project root with at least one of the following API keys:

 #### Required (at least one)